Yuletide: Tinubu cuts transport fare by 50%

 By Theodore Opara, Victor AhiumaYoung , Johnbosco Agbakwuru & Ezra Ukanwa

-PRESIDENT Bola Tinubu has directed a 50 percent cut in land transportation fares from today, to January 4, 2024, across the country.
+ABUJA — President Bola Tinubu has directed a 50 percent cut in land transportation fares from today to January 4, 2024, across the country.

 The President also approved zero fare for train transportation in all the states of the federation within the same period.